Reed Research Reactor

 • Sample irradiation: You are not required to attend, but are welcome.
 Depending on the experiment this could take anywhere from a couple of minute to 8 or more hours.

-• Decay time: Samples may be allowed to decay before counting, anywhere from 2 minutes to several days or weeks.
+• Decay time: Samples may need to decay before counting, anywhere from 2 minutes to several days or weeks.

 • Counting time: Samples are counted for as few as 5 minutes or as long as 8 hours.